-In September 2009, the Board established the Corporate Governance Committee composed of certain of its independent Directors in order to review and recommend to the Directors effective corporate governance procedures for implementation ("Objectives").
-The Corporate Governance Committee has met once, on October 20, 2009, since its formation.
+The Board has established a Corporate Governance Committee composed of certain of its independent Directors in order to review and recommend to the Directors effective corporate governance procedures for implementation ("Objectives").
+The Corporate Governance Committee has met once, on 20 October 2009, since its formation.
 The Corporate Governance Committee will not hold regularly scheduled meetings but will meet as required in order to meet its Objectives.
+The Corporate Governance Committee is currently comprised of three members being Igor Akhmerov, John Craven and JoAchim Conrad.